 - 20. Tips & Tricks

 - Published with GitBook

-Mautic 1.4.0 brought a customizable dashboard where each user can compose widgets with information she/he wants to track.
+Mautic 1.4.0 brought a customizable dashboard where each user can compose widgets with information they want to track.
 Mautic 2.0 brought a number of enhancements to the Dashboard.

 Date range filter

 Date range is equal 1 day: data will be displayed in hours Date range is between 1 and 31 days: data will be displayed in days Date range is between 32 and 100 days: data will be displayed in weeks Date range is between 101 and 1000 days: data will be displayed in months Date range is greater than 1001 days: data will be displayed in years

 The only widget exceptions which display the same information independent on the date range are Upcoming emails and Recent activity.

 Warning: Do not create too many widgets.
 It can slow the dashboard page load down.
 If you have performance issues, decrease the amount of widgets.